 I am what I teach, are you?
-I am a second grade teacher with my class focused on English Language Learners, and I'm always looking for new ideas and tries to make school fun.
+I am a primary grade teacher with my class focused on English Language Learners, and I'm always looking for new ideas and tries to make school fun.
 I, like my students, enjoy laughing, learning, and making new friends.
 A teacher's job is never as easy as just going to work, it's a lifestyle to do this job professionally.
 I appreciate all who support me and I am happy to pass on some tips, products, and best of all teacher deals!

 Search This Blog

 These games are excellent fillers and even better for those early finishers who need a challenge!

 How about some good old fashioned Boggle?
 I found this one on Pinterest!

 Rules: Must make real words by connecting touching letters.
 The longer the word the better, you can give points by word length (ex.
 2-3 letters 1 point, 4 letters 3 points, 5 + letters 5 points).
 I award for most words that follow the rules.

 Rules: By using any mathematical operation (add, subtract, multiply, divide) the solution must make 20.
 My second graders only add and subtract to get to 20, but some add over the 20 so they can then subtract bask to it.
 You could add a point value to this game too, I just award most accurate expressions.

 Washi tape makes for a great border to outline the game letters or numbers

 Since I'm lucky to have an extra (who'd a thought that was possible) whiteboard, these games are always up on half with my objectives on the other half.
 This board is also magnetic so the pieces all have a small magnet on the back making it easy to swap them out for a new round!

 This was one of my favorites for long car rides and long waits at restaurants.
 To play in a classroom you need a bucket full of nouns.
 These NOUNS are what I use for second graders, but any set at your grade level will work.
 Having the words helps keep players on track and avoids cheating.